nkurniansyah/BP_PRS/README.md

     ## 5   DBP      AFR   -1.49e-06  1.94e-06
     ## 6   DBP      EUR    7.17e-07  2.19e-07

-We also provide the weight that we built in the Mass General Brigham biobank to construct the PRS.
-The table below provides, for each ancestry, trait summary statistic, and weight used for race/ethnicity, the following information:
+We also provide the weights that we built using the Mass General Brigham biobank dataset to construct the PRS.
+The table below provides, for each ancestry, trait summary statistic, and weight used for each race/ethnicity group, the following information:

 1. Trait: SBP and DBP
 2. Ancestry: GWAS Ancestry (which ancestry the GWAS summary statistics